Salford Corporation Tramways

 Salford Corporation cap badge — chrome.
 New badges were possibly issued in this material from the late 1930s or early 1940s onwards.
 Author's Collection.

-SCT epaulette badge — brass with nickel numbers.
-These badges were introduced around 1916, and were probably replaced by the 'Transport' equivalent in the 1930s.
+Salford Corporation Tramways epaulette badge — brass with nickel numbers.
+These badges were introduced around 1916, and were possibly replaced by the 'SALFORD CORPORATION TRANSPORT' equivalent in the 1930s.
 Author's Collection.

 Senior staff

-Chief Inspector Dunn with a group of conductresses in 1915.
+Chief Inspector Dunn poses for the cameraman with a group of conductresses in 1915.
 The elaborately braided tunic is typical of this grade on the larger tramway systems.
 With thanks to Salford Local History Library and Ted Gray.

 Female staff

-An early photo of an SCT Great War conductress, taken in 1915.
-Her bonnet bears the standard, 'small pattern' Salford cap badge on a half rosette.
+An early photograph of an SCT Great War conductress, taken in 1915.
+Her bonnet bears the standard municipal-device cap badge on a half rosette.
 With thanks to Salford Local History Library and Ted Gray.

-A studio portrait of an SCT Great War conductress — photo undated, but given that she is wearing the small municipal arms badge, probably taken early in 1916.
+A studio portrait of an SCT Great War conductress — photo undated, but given that she is wearing the small municipal-device badge, probably taken in 1915 or early 1916.
 Her topcoat appears to be of a lighter weight than those seen in some other photos, and her hat is a light-coloured straw bonnet, so in all probability, the photo was taken in summer.
 Author's Collection.

-Conductress Williams — photo undated, but given that she is wearing the new pattern of cap badge and a new style of jacket with breast pockets, probably taken later in the Great War.
-The oval employee number badge, which was probably introduced in 1916, can just be glimpsed on her right epaulette.
+SCT Conductress Williams — photo undated, but given that she is wearing the new pattern of cap badge and a new style of jacket with breast pockets, certainly taken no earlier than summer 1916.
+The oval employee number badge, which was probably introduced in early 1916, can just be glimpsed on her right epaulette.
 With thanks to Ted Gray.

 A group of conductresses (seated left and right), two lady inspectors (standing) and a trolley girl, probably (seated centre) — photo undated, but certainly taken during the Great war.
 The lnspectress on the left is wearing a winter uniform, whilst the lady on the right wears the summer version.
-The headgear looks to be informal, suggesting that they had possibly run out of standard issue bonnets, perhaps unsurprising given that Salford ended up employing well over 300 conductresses!
+The trolley girl is wearing a brimless bonnet, a type of hat also used by Manchester Corporation Tramways for trolley girls.
+The other headgear looks to be informal, suggesting that they had possibly run out of standard issue bonnets, perhaps unsurprising given that Salford ended up employing well over 300 conductresses.
 With thanks to Ted Gray.

-A blow-up of the shot of Tramcar No 95 above showing the conductress.
-She is wearing a long, single-breasted top coat with the buttons situated to one side rather than down the middle.
+An enlargement of the shot of Tramcar No 95 above showing the conductress.
+She is wearing a long, single-breasted top coat with the buttons offset to one side rather than down the middle.
 This would appear to be a thicker garment than the one shown in the studio portrait above.